Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Why round fractions down, instead of to the nearest integer?
 While the latter yields more “precise” results, rounding down yields one wonderful bit of neatness: between ST 10 and ST 20, ST Roll is the same as ST. That’s not a kludge for convenience or aesthetics; it’s how the numbers work out!

 A different pattern emerges from ST 9 down to ST 5, but it’s a neat one: a nice -2 ST Roll for every -1 ST. (ST Roll for ST 1 to ST 4 doesn’t follow a special pattern, but the few values down there are easy to remember.)
-Meanwhile, from ST 21 to 36, the pattern is simple: ST Roll is 20 + (half of ST over 20, rounded up).
+Meanwhile, from ST 21 to 36, the pattern is simple: ST Roll is ST/2 + 10, rounded up.

 In the end, over half of the table is simple to memorize, with calculated ST Roll scores blissfully identical to ST scores in the range most common to PCs and a whole lot of NPCs.
 (It’s interesting that, in the process of declaring “ST rolls are all wrong and must be fixed!”, STROLL finds that GURPS‘ by-the-book ST-related rolls in the common range of ST 10 to ST 20 really aren’t broken after all.
 That’s GURPS for you: getting a bunch of stuff right even when it does stuff wrong. : )